-"I don't know what to do," she added, "It's real pathetic....We have 100 Public housing is hardest to get for cases on our books now, and we can't do any better "It's an educational problem.
-We have to educate people to pay more rent.
-We have to educate the young genera-Mrs. Kimbrough's new home on Chilton tion, not the grown-ups.
+"I don't know what to do," she added, "It's real pathetic We have 100 cases on our books now, and we can't do any better "It's an educational problem.
+We have to educate people to pay more rent, We have to educate the young generation, not the grown-ups.
 Everybody has St. some time next year.
 That means a problem, whether they're black, her name goes near the top of the long white, green, or orange, when they're